From QAnon to dictators, Trump embraces those who embrace him back

 But Trump could not quite bring himself to denounce the group.

-He feigned ignorance. (“I know nothing about QAnon”).
-He offered light praise. (“I do know they are very much against pedophilia”).
-He tried to change the topic. (“Why aren’t you asking me about the radical left?”).
+He feigned ignorance. (“I know nothing about QAnon.”)
+He offered light praise. (“I do know they are very much against pedophilia.”)
+He tried to change the topic. (“Why aren’t you asking me about the radical left?”)

-And then, finally, the president offered more mild approbation for the group, many of whose members support him and are visible at his rallies with their QAnon signs and homemade T-shirts.
+Then, finally, the president offered more mild approbation for the group, many of whose members support him and are visible at his rallies with their QAnon signs and homemade T-shirts.

 “What I do hear about it is they are very strongly against pedophilia, and I agree with that,” Trump said.
 “I do agree with that, and I agree with it very strongly.”